UCI WorldTour Calendar

 Spring: Classics and first form tests

-From late winter through May, One-Day Classics and short stage races dominate.
+From late winter through May, one-day races and short stage races dominate.
 Sprinters, puncheurs and classics specialists build their form.
 The Monument classics Milan–San Remo, Tour of Flanders, Paris–Roubaix, Liège–Bastogne–Liège and Il Lombardia are the five most prestigious one-day races – four of them fall in spring or autumn.

 Summer: Grand Tours and high mountains